coldshrine/study-notes/books/designing-data-intensive-applications.md

 A solution is to make sure any writes casually related to each other are written to the same partition.# Solutions for Replication Lag

 Transactions exist so there is a way for a database to provide stronger guarantees so that the application can be simpler.

+# Multi-Leader Replication

+Leader-based replication has one major downside: there is only one leader, and all writes must go through it.

+A natural extension is to allow more than one node to accept writes (multi-leader, master-master, or active/active replication) where each leader simultaneously acts as a follower to the other leaders.